 Primary treatment is surgery to remove the cancer (through total hysterectomy to remove the uterus and cervix) as well as surrounding tissue to which the cancer has spread (debulking).
 Hysterectomies are almost always performed using robotic-assisted surgery, which is minimally invasive.
 Following surgery, chemotherapy (anti-cancer drugs), such as carboplatin and paclitaxel, are given intravenously.

-Surgeons who specialize in gynecologic cancers may perform a minimally invasive procedure (robotic-assisted or laparoscopic surgery) to measure the effectiveness of the current treatment and to determine whether you need additional treatment.
+Surgeons who specialize in gynecologic cancers, such as Christina S. Chu, MD, or Fox Chase's Chief of Gynecologic Oncology Stephen Rubin, MD, may perform a minimally invasive procedure (da Vinci® robotic-assisted laparoscopic surgery) to measure the effectiveness of the current treatment and to determine whether you need additional treatment.
 This procedure involves tiny incisions in the abdomen, which reduces possible complications and shortens the recovery time.

 Chemotherapy and Intraperitoneal Therapy